The Banshees of Inisherin: Critical response

-The film has appeared on a number of critics' lists of the best films of 2022, ranking first on several.
+The film has appeared on a number of critics' lists of the best films of 2022, ranking first on many.
+(Note: Attributed to multiple references:)

 Legacy

 In April 2023, Screen Rant ranked The Banshees of Inisherin fourth on "The 10 Best Movies of the 2020s (So Far)", calling it "one of the great movies that can break the audience's heart while still making them laugh".
-In September 2023, Collider ranked it fourth on its list of "The 20 Best Drama Movies of the 2020s So Far, Ranked", calling it "one of the greatest 'breakup' movies ever made" and adding that "in a decade where he has already given some great performances, Farrell does his best work ever; Pádraic's idealism fades as he realizes that there's no reward for being nice".
-The site also ranked it 14th on its list of "The 25 Best Movies of the 2020s So Far, Ranked".
+In September 2023, Collider ranked it fourth on its list of "The 20 Best Drama Movies of the 2020s So Far", calling it "one of the greatest 'breakup' movies ever made" and adding that "in a decade where he has already given some great performances, Farrell does his best work ever; Pádraic's idealism fades as he realizes that there's no reward for being nice".
+The site also ranked it 15th on its list of the "50 Best Movies of the 2020s (So Far)".

 IndieWire included The Banshees of Inisherin on its list of "The 48 Saddest Movies", with Alison Foreman writing: "Martin McDonagh movies are practically synonymous with tragicomic clashes of philosophy, particularly if they're punctuated by outbursts of over-the-top violence ...
 Still, riding on the wee legs of little Jenny the miniature donkey, The Banshees of Inisherin pulls far ahead in the race for McDonagh's outright saddest film when two old drinking partners suddenly go their separate ways."
 The site also ranked it #41 on its list of "The 92 Best Comedies of the 21st Century", with Christian Zilko writing that it "resonates because its premise is simply and painfully relatable.
 Anyone who's ever lost a friend, through their own fault or not, will be able to see themselves in the tale".

 In August 2023, JJ Devine's Pub was reassembled with the help of Kilkerrin local and publican Luke Mee, becoming a tourist destination due to the film's familiarity and popularity in the area.

-In 2025, The Banshees of Inisherin ranked 123rd on the "Readers' Choice" edition of The New York Timess list of "The 100 Best Movies of the 21st Century".
+In July 2025, The Banshees of Inisherin ranked 123rd on the "Readers' Choice" edition of The New York Timess list of "The 100 Best Movies of the 21st Century".